Standard Chartered Zimbabwe: Overview

+The headquarters and main branch of Standard Chartered Zimbabwe are located on the First Floor of the Africa Unity Square Building, at 68 Nelson Mandela Avenue, in downtown Harare, the capital and largest city of Zimbabwe.
+As of May 2018, Standard Chartered Bank Zimbabwe employed 582 personnel.

 History

 Standard Chartered Bank Zimbabwe is the oldest financial institution in Zimbabwe, having been established as Standard Bank in 1892.
 The current bank was created when Standard Bank merged with Chartered Bank in 1969.
 According to the bank's website, Stanchart Zimbabwe served in excess of 90,000 account holders, as of May 2018.

-Ownership

-Stanchart Zimbabwe is a subsidiary of the Standard Chartered Bank Group, an International financial services conglomerate, headquartered in London in the United Kingdom, with operations in more than sixty countries and a network of over 1,700 branches, employing in excess of 86,000 people.

-The shares of stock of Standard Chartered Zimbabwe, are owned by three corporate entities as illustrated in the table below, according to the bank's website.
+Until 2024, Stanchart Zimbabwe was a subsidiary of Standard Chartered Bank Group, a London-based international financial services conglomerate with operations in more than sixty countries, having a network of more than 1,700 branches and 86,000 people.
+The shares of stock of Standard Chartered Zimbabwe was owned by three corporate entities as illustrated in the table below, according to the bank's website.

+In May 2024, it was announced that FBC Holdings had completed its acquisition of the bank.

 Branches

 As of May 2021, the bank maintained branches at the following locations: